How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

-Make a DIY circular saw crosscut jig!
-This simple cutting guide is perfect for making accurate crosscuts and precise miter cuts with your circular saw.
+Make a DIY circular saw jig in about 10 minutes using scrap wood.
+This simple cutting guide helps you make accurate crosscuts and miter cuts.

 You may also enjoy 4 Ways to Make Straight Cuts with a Circular Saw and How to Change a Circular Saw Blade

-The common types of cuts we’ll make with our circular saw are rip cuts, crosscuts and miter cuts.
+Before building this jig, it helps to understand the types of cuts you can make with a circular saw.
+The most common are rip cuts, crosscuts, and miter cuts.

-So how can we make accurate crosscuts with a circular saw?
-One way is with a speed square.
+But how do you make accurate crosscuts with a circular saw?
+One common method is using a speed square as a guide.

-All we have to do is line up the blade on our cut line and place the speed square on the board.
-Then we push the base plate of the saw against the square and make the cut.
+All you have to do is line up the blade on your cut line and place the speed square on the board.
+Then you push the base plate of the saw against the square and make the cut.

-A speed square works great as long as the cut we need to make is shorter than the length of the speed square.
-But what if the cut we need to make is longer than the square?
-That’s where the DIY circular saw guide comes in!
+A speed square works great as long as the cut you need to make is shorter than the length of the speed square.
+But what if the cut you need to make is longer than the square?
+That’s where the DIY circular saw guide comes in.

 What is a Crosscut Jig?

-A crosscut jig helps us make precise crosscuts and miter cuts.
-It acts like a fence or cutting guide for our circular saw.
+A crosscut jig helps you make precise crosscuts and miter cuts.
+It acts like a fence or cutting guide for your circular saw.
 The base plate of the saw rides against the fence of the jig.
-The fence forces the saw to make cuts exactly where we want them.
+The fence forces the saw to make cuts exactly where you want them.

 I made my cutting guide in about ten minutes with just two scrap pieces of 1/4″ plywood.
 You can also use MDF instead of plywood.